Links on Android Authority may earn us a commission. Learn more.

 The Nintendo DS and PSP have seen an explosion in emulator interest on Android over the past five years.
 The DS might be less powerful than Sony’s handheld, but both consoles have their fair share of killer titles.

-The most popular DS emulator is paid app DraStic and the developer actually has a comprehensive system requirements guide on its forum.
-More specifically you need an Armv7a processor or better (basically anything other than ancient Cortex-A5 CPU cores), 256MB of RAM or better, a 480 x 320 display or higher, and Android 2.3 at the very least.
+The most popular DS emulator is paid app DraStic, and the developer actually has comprehensive system requirements on its forum.
+More specifically, you need an Arm v7a processor or better (basically anything other than ancient Cortex-A5 CPU cores), 256MB of RAM or better, a 480 x 320 display or higher, and Android 2.3 at the very least.
 The team recommends a quad-core CPU if you plan to run games beyond native resolution.